mark-hobbs/pypd/README.md

 - Ruff
 - Jupyter

-## Code structure

 ## Examples

 <details>

 <summary>Expand for a summary of the examples provided</summary>

-There are multiple examples provided:

 - [Crack branching in notched Homalite sheets](/examples/crack_branching.py)
 - [Plate with a hole in tension](/examples/plate_with_hole.py)